 Believe the literature: the part of Kamchatka this expedition explores is remote.
 There are closer trekking regions near the airport – which are far busier as they’re easy to access.
 This epic Secret Compass expedition pushes right out into the rugged wilderness, far from the madding crowd…and also from any useful infrastructure.
 Prepare for tough journeys over uneven land and to forge your own route out through the volcanoes, with no trails or instructions.
-This is an exploratory adventure waiting for you to make it your own.
 It’s likely you won’t see a single road, walking track or permanent settlement for the entire trek.
 Abandoned Soviet architecture or planes might be spotted as cut-off Kamchatka was, and still is in places, a massive military base.
 It is not unusual to see behemoths of the Russian Navy plying the waters of Avacha Bay.
 The region has only been open to outsiders since the fall of communism.

 A tough, self-supported trek

 This expedition does not come with porters.
 You are your own porter so pack warmly but wisely.
 In addition to your personal kit, teammates will receive ration packs and a share of team kit to carry bringing your weight carried to around 25kg at the outset.
 You’ll then cover a total of up to 180km through the untracked wilderness of the 700,000ha World Heritage listed Klyuchevskoy Nature Park, leaving larger bags at basecamps when attempting summits.
 No technical experience is required and specialist kit will be provided but whatever your fitness levels or previous experience: train and come prepared.